-There are many manufacturing companies where all the scheduling is in the form of a paper notebook.
-Suddenly they decide to implement production management software and wish to have all integrations possible: inventory, orders, accounting, advanced statistics and analyses.
+There are many manufacturing companies where all the scheduling is in a paper notebook.
+Suddenly they decided to implement production management software and wished to have all integrations possible: inventory, orders, accounting, advanced statistics and analyses.
 It is a sure way to a massive failure because it is too big of a milestone.
 Imagine that you have just taken up running and, after one week, signed up for a marathon.
-The best way to do it is to take baby steps: one computer at the production hall, simple product (without separate operations, machines or shifts).
+The best way to do it is to take baby steps: one computer in the production hall, a simple product (without separate operations, machines or shifts).
 It is enough to have three or four operations in the system for people to use the computer and register production.
 Slowly your workers will get familiar with the manufacturing system, and then you will add more details.
 If you do everything at once, you will be overwhelmed with the amount of data to be put into the system.
 The staff might also protest and panic when confronted with many new tasks and technical details.
 It won’t make any sense.
 The point is for the team to start using a manufacturing software system and learn its functions step by step in a friendly way.
 Your workers must understand that manufacturing software systems can be straightforward and helpful, and then when they get used to working with such systems, you can add more elements and functions.

 3. Manufacturing software system – don’t start a revolution